axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/the-story-of-kirsten-eskelinen.md

 Kirsten grew up in South Africa with her German-Dutch family.
 Despite being a teacher at the present, she wasn’t interested in school in her youth.
 She did well in the subjects she enjoyed, but other than that, studying didn’t necessarily excite her.
 As a student, Kirsten describes herself as very teacher-dependent, so a kind and driven teacher was the key to her success.
 Her mother’s expectations for her studies posed a challenge for her.
 Some things never change since this is still an issue for many students.
 Her mother especially highlighted the importance of studying the German language.
 This request resulted in Kirsten moving abroad for the first time at a young age.

 Kirsten moved to Germany, and contrary to her expectations, Germany wasn’t all that bad.
 There Kirsten met a Finnish man that would one day become her husband.
 Once Kirsten was done with her German A level equivalent, she longed to go back to South Africa.
 Thankfully, her partner was eager to come with her, so both of them moved back to Kirsten’s homeland.
 There Kirsten started studying psychology, but she felt like it wasn’t creative enough for her.
-Her family faced a lot of grief when she was young, so psychology also felt a little too close to home.&nbsp;
+Her family faced a lot of grief when she was young, so psychology also felt a little too close to home.

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/abd5f5_18c42c1141a44249b97e67143806f55b~mv2.png) <!-- Original name: kuva 1.png -->

 One day Kirsten was visiting an art gallery where she became enchanted with the pieces.
 The gallery was so impressed with Kirsten’s enthusiasm that they offered her a job.
 So Kirsten ended up becoming the gallery manager, focusing on selling and marketing.
 She was brilliant at selling the pieces she liked.
 The artworks she didn’t like as much didn’t get sold, though, as Kirsten isn’t necessarily a superb liar.
 The pay wasn’t great, so Kirsten added a side job at a restaurant as well (she had worked weekends and holidays in restaurants from the age of 15).
-“I’ve always had a tendency to do too much,” Kirsten says while describing her career.&nbsp;
+“I’ve always had a tendency to do too much,” Kirsten says while describing her career.

 Going back to school would get Kirsten’s mom off of her back, and it just happened that her friend was going off to a teacher training college.
 Her friend asked her to embark on this journey with her, so Kirsten decided to give it a go.
 While studying, she and her friend happened to stumble upon an after-school program for underprivileged children to keep them off the streets.
 The students of this program participated in all kinds of activities involving art, drama, and dance.
 Always having gravitated towards art, this was perfect for Kirsten.
 Kirsten loved her time with this project, but everything good eventually comes to an end.
 She had to leave South Africa as her now-husband got transferred to Atlanta in the States for work.